 Did someone say iconic and delicious Winter Dessert?
-I give you these Spiced Poached Pears in Red Wine, a super easy dessert recipe that is always a great way to end any dinner party!
+I give you these Spiced Poached Pears in Red Wine!
+A super easy fruit dessert recipe that is always a great way to end any dinner party.

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.

 Poached Pears is always a show-stopping dessert if you ask me – no wonder it is a real classic French recipe!
 Not only extremely easy to make, French Poached Pears are full of flavours and fill your house with a divine smell.